Glycogen: structure, metabolism, and function

 Lactate, produced by skeletal muscle cells working under low oxygen conditions, by red blood cells, that dependent on anaerobic glycolysis for ATP production, and by other tissues, is mostly metabolized in the liver to form glucose via gluconeogenesis.
 Glucose diffuses from the hepatocytes into the bloodstream and is also transported to the skeletal muscle cells where it may be converted to lactate, thus closing the cycle.
 This cycle is known as the Cori cycle.

 Alanine, a nonessential amino acid, may arise from transamination reactions in which pyruvate produced in glycolysis acts as the acceptor of the amino group of amino acids used for energy.
-Therefore, alanine is the means by which the carbon skeleton of pyruvate and amino groups are transported from extrahepatic tissues to the liver, where the carbon skeleton is used to form glucose via gluconeogenesis, and the amino groups is converted into urea through the urea cycle.
+Therefore, alanine is the means by which the carbon skeleton of the conjugate base of pyruvic acid, namely, pyruvate, and amino groups are transported from extrahepatic tissues to the liver, where the carbon skeleton is used to form glucose via gluconeogenesis, and the amino groups is converted into urea through the urea cycle.
 Glucose diffuses into the bloodstream and reaches the peripheral tissues where it may be converted into pyruvate, thus closing the cycle which is known as the glucose-alanine cycle.

 Glucose enters the cells through transmembrane carrier proteins known as glucose transporters (GLUT), of which GLUT4 is primarily expressed in insulin-dependent or insulin-sensitive tissues, such as skeletal and cardiac muscle, liver, and adipose tissue.
 GLUT4 is the insulin-responsive glucose transporter.